nsimpk/html300-2024/07-SEO/activity/README.md

-# Activity 10 - SEO
+# Activity 7 - SEO

-The main focus of the final week will be working on completing assignment09/the course project.
+The main focus of the final week will be working on completing the course project.
 As a supplement, you'll learn about SEO best practices, write a proposal in your course project repo's `documents` folder as to your ideal SEO implementation, and configure the SEO.
 To get best informed, take a look at the following resources to learn more about SEO implementation and general guidelines.

 ### Vue References
 - [Moz](https://moz.com/learn/seo)